Artist: Aimee Bruce

 About the Artist

-Aimee Bruce, also known as highonyoursupply, is a mixed-media artist whose work ranges from the aesthetically alluring to the politically playful.
+Aimee Bruce is a mixed-media artist whose work ranges from the aesthetically alluring to the politically playful.
 She received her BFA with a concentration in drawing and design at Old Dominion University, Norfolk, VA in 2016.
 Bruce has been in group exhibitions such as 0.45 at Baron & Ellin Gordon Art Gallery (2016), SlideShow at Glass Wheel Studio (2017), and Intersections of Multiculturalism at The Art Institute Gallery (2018).
 She has a handful of murals scattered throughout Hampton Roads VA.
 Bruce currently lives in Norfolk, VA while working on obtaining more mural, exhibition, and freelance opportunities throughout Seven Cities Virginia.
 Learn more at www.aimee-bruce.com